 Look away, look away, look away Dixie Land!

 Seeing a traffic warden and obviously still in a state of shock, she mistook the uniform as that of a community support police officer.
+She grabbed the young man by the arm shouting,

+Immediately realising she has mistaken the nature of his uniform, Mick advises.
 ‘I’m not a policeman, I’m a traffic warden.’

 ‘Oh, Oh, I see,’ Stacy accepted, ‘I’ve got a mobile,’ she said rummaging in her small backpack, ‘shouldn’t we ring the police or something?’